tianchengXu/NCHS-Data-Analysis-2021/index.md

 ## Tableau Dashboards

-Note: All charts are built to be dynamic and can be interacted with as filters.
+Note: All charts, including maps, are designed to be dynamic and can be interacted with as filters.

 ### Patient Overview